 What are the issues?

-Managing Lynch syndrome: People with Lynch syndrome should be placed in a surveillance programme to receive regular colonoscopy every 18 months to 2 years.
+- Managing Lynch syndrome: People with Lynch syndrome should be placed in a surveillance programme to receive regular colonoscopy every 18 months to 2 years.
 This can help to reduce the chance of dying from bowel cancer by as much as 72%.
-Our report found that people with Lynch syndrome often have to wait unacceptable amounts of time for their routine appointments.
-As there is no known cure, it is crucial people with Lynch syndrome receive coordinated, timely and high quality care to reduce and manage their chance of cancer often fail to receive it.
-49% of our respondents had experienced delays to their planned colonoscopy appointment, with 78% waiting more than 6 weeks beyond their planned procedure date.
+Unfortunately, we’ve found that people with Lynch syndrome often have to wait unacceptable amounts of time for their routine appointments.
+As there is no known cure, it is crucial people with Lynch syndrome receive coordinated, timely and high quality care to reduce their lifetime risk of bowel cancer.